What Is Present Value? A Practical Explanation

 The value of your money decreases over time.
 The Present Value concept is based on the idea that "A dollar today is worth more than a dollar tomorrow," or in other words, receiving 1 dollar in one year's time will not be worth as much as 1 dollar today, even if you are certain that you will receive this dollar in a year's time (which is not always the case).
 Why is this?
 This is because a dollar that can be invested today, say at a 10% interest rate (this unrealistic percentage is used for easy calculation), will be worth $1.10 in a year's time in a savings account.
 Conversely, we can say that with an interest rate of 10%, receiving $1.10 in one year's time is equivalent to $1 today.
 Or that $1 to be received in one year's time in "today's money" is equal to $1/(1+ 0.1) = $0.90909, which confirms our statement that a dollar today is worth more than a dollar in the future.

 So the present value concept is a financial principle that states that the value of a sum of money today is worth more than the same amount of money in the future.
-This is because money today can be invested and earn interest or returns, increasing its value over time.
+This is because money today can be invested today, work for you, and earn interest or returns, increasing its value over time.

 When we want to calculate the present value of a future sum of money, we need to take into account the so-called time value of money.
 For this reason, the future cash flow must be adjusted to account for this time value of money.
 This is done with the so-called Discount Rate.